Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

-Eq.\eqref{eq:com_svd} is the truncated singular value decomposition (t-SVD) on $\bm{P}_N\bm{P}_N'$ where the diagonal matrix $\Gamma$ contains the first $n$ largest singular values of $\bm{P}_N\bm{P}_N'$, and $\bm{U}$ and $\bm{V}$ are the first (left- and right-hand) $n$ singular vectors of $\bm{P}_N\bm{P}_N'$.
+Eq. \eqref{eq:com_svd} is the truncated singular value decomposition (t-SVD) on $\bm{P}_N\bm{P}_N'$ where the diagonal matrix $\Gamma$ contains the first $n$ largest singular values of $\bm{P}_N\bm{P}_N'$, and $\bm{U}$ and $\bm{V}$ are the first (left- and right-hand) $n$ singular vectors of $\bm{P}_N\bm{P}_N'$.
 As $\sigma(\bm{P}_N\bm{P}_N') = \{\bm{1}_k, \cos^2{\theta_{k+i}(i=1,\dots,r)},\bm{0}_{k+r+i}(i=1,\dots,l),\bm{0}_{n+i}(i=1,\dots,m-n)\}$, this t-SVD is an exact decomposition of $\bm{P}_N\bm{P}_N'$.

 Based on the t-SVD, Algorithm \ref{alg:vulnerable_point} is proposed to find the weakest point and the worst-case detection rate.
 For the grid with complete configuration, the composite matrix can be full column rank so that $k=0$.
 Line 6 outputs the weakest point $\bm{u}_1$ while line 9 outputs the empty intersection subspace.
 The worst-case detection rate is calculated according to Proposition \ref{prop:min_eff} in line 7.
 Practically, once the MTD strategy is determined, the weakest point $\bm{u}_1$ of this strategy can be directly spotted.
-The system operator can therefore evaluate the worst-case detection rate with respect to a maximum tolerable attack strength $|a|$.
-In addition, when $\theta_1 = \pi/2$, Proposition \ref{prop:min_eff} implies that the minimum non-centrality parameter equals to $a^2$.
-As two subspaces $\mathcal{J}_N$ and $\mathcal{J}_N'$ are orthogonal if $\theta_1 = \pi/2$, Proposition \ref{prop:min_eff} is consistent with the maximum detection probability described in Theorem 1 of \cite{lakshminarayana2021cost}.
+Therefore, the system operator can evaluate the worst-case detection rate with respect to a maximum tolerable attack strength $|a|$.

-To guarantee the robust detection performance on the weakest point, $\theta_1$ should be maximized.
-As $\cos{\theta_1}$ is the largest singular value of $\bm{P}_N\bm{P}_N'$ by t-SVD, the worst-case detection rate can be maximized by the \textit{robust MTD} algorithm for the grid with complete configuration as follows:
+The t-SVD \eqref{eq:com_svd} also results in a solvable reformulation of \eqref{eq:robust_opt_2}.
+The worst-case detection rate can be maximised by the \textit{robust MTD} algorithm for the grid with complete configuration as follows:

-where the property $\|\bm{P}_N\bm{P}_N'\| = \sigma_{\max}(\bm{P}_N\bm{P}_N')$ is used and $\|\bm{P}_N\bm{P}_N'\|\in[0,1]$.
+where the property $\|\bm{P}_N\bm{P}_N'\|_2 = \sigma_{\max}(\bm{P}_N\bm{P}_N') = \cos(\theta_1)$ is used and $\|\bm{P}_N\bm{P}_N'\|_2\in[0,1]$.

-\begin{remark} The robust MTD algorithm \eqref{eq:complete_mtd} requires sufficient D-FACTS devices placement (as a planning stage problem) to guarantee $k=0$, e.g., using the `D-FACTS placement for the complete MTD' algorithm in \cite{liu2020optimal}. \end{remark}
+\begin{remark} The robust MTD algorithm \eqref{eq:complete_mtd} requires sufficient placement of D-FACTS devices (as a planning stage problem) to guarantee $k=0$, e.g., using the `D-FACTS placement for the complete MTD' algorithm in \cite{liu2020optimal}. \end{remark}